VKev/Discord-bot-Rin-chan/README.md

 # Discord-bot-Rin

-A discord bot with some basic function
+A discord bot that can sing!

 Command: